Denmark was the first country in the world to have adopted legislation on the industrial use of trans-fatty acids in foods.

 The Danish legislation on trans-fatty acids in foods was applied since January 2004, setting a maximum level on the content of industrially produced trans-fatty acids in processed foods.

-In 2019 EU rules on trans fatty acids were established in the Regulation (EU) 2019/649 of 24 April 2019 amending Annex III to regulation (EC) No 1925/2006 of the European Parliament and of the Council as regards trans fat, other than trans fat naturally occuring in fat of animal origin.
+In 2019 EU rules on trans fatty acids were established in the Regulation (EU) 2019/649 of 24 April 2019 amending Annex III to regulation (EC) No 1925/2006 of the European Parliament and of the Council as regards trans fat, other than trans fat naturally occurring in fat of animal origin.

 The most important aspects of the legislation are: